sagarpatel211/sagarpatel211.me/README.md

 - [ ] draw all icons like frameworks and langs and job experience
 - [ ] Optimize the code
 - [ ] Add education section
+- [ ] Snake can't eat middle 3 icons right now
+- [ ] When a snake eats a cell it should be a different grey to original grey
+- [ ] make the dialog bigger

 ## Preview